Does the EU’s new privacy law restrict the use of A.I.?

-While Artificial Intelligence allows email marketers to take relevance to the next level, it could also go too far when collecting and combining personal data from many different sources.
+While Artificial Intelligence allows email marketers to take relevance to the next level, there is a danger it might go too far when collecting and combining personal data from many different sources.

 What if what you pay for car insurance is influenced by your online behaviour (looking for auto repair shops or information about traffic fines) or your social media posts (here’s a selfie of me with my dented car)?
 What is in the interest of the insurance company, is probably undesirable from the client’s point of view.

-A factor that could seriously impact the use of A.I. in marketing is the EU’s new privacy law, the General Data Protection Regulation (GDPR), due to go into effect on May 25, 2018.
+A factor that could impact the use of A.I. in marketing is the EU’s privacy law, the General Data Protection Regulation (GDPR), that went into effect on May 25, 2018.
 This legislation is intended to be future-proof for the digital age.

 Why a General Data Protection Regulation?

-At the moment, all member states of the European Union have separate privacy laws.
-These individual laws are based on an EU directive from 1995.
+In the past, every member state of the European Union had its own privacy law.
+These individual laws were based on a EU directive dating from 1995.
 At that time the EU had 15 members (in 2017, there are -still- 28).
 Cast your mind back: This was the year Sony introduced the Play Station, Star Trek Voyager premiered on American TV and the DVD was launched.
-Only 0,6% of the world’s population had internet access (in 2014 this had risen to 39% and it has exploded since the smartphone became the norm).
+Only 0,6% of the world’s population had internet access (in 2014 this had risen to 39% and it has exploded since smartphones became the norm).

 What’s covered in the GDPR?

 What are personal data?
-The definition of personal data according to the GDPR covers all information that belongs to and can be traced to an individual.
-This includes identifiers like a customer ID, email address, telephone number, online nickname, IP- and MAC-address.
+The definition of personal data covers all information that belongs to and can be traced to an individual.
+This includes identifiers like a customer ID, email address, telephone number, online nickname, IP- and MAC-addresses.

 Permission: To obtain permission for the use of data, an active action (like clicking on a link or ticking a box) is required.
 Every specific use of data needs a separate permission.
 For minors under 16, additional parental consent is needed.